Rainbow flag

 A rainbow flag is a multicolored flag consisting of the colors of the rainbow.
-The designs differ, but many of the colors are based on the spectral colors of the visible light spectrum.
+The designs differ, but many of the colors are based on the seven spectral colors of the visible light spectrum.

-The LGBT flag introduced in 1978 is the most recognized use of a rainbow flag.

 History

 In the 18th century, American Revolutionary War writer Thomas Paine proposed that a rainbow flag be used as a maritime flag to signify neutral ships in time of war.

 Contemporary international uses of a rainbow flag dates to the beginning of the 20th century.
 The International Co-operative Alliance adopted a rainbow flag in 1925.
 A similar flag (ca. 1920) is used in Andean indigenism in Peru and Bolivia to represent the legacy of the Inca Empire.
 Since 1961, the international peace flag, also known as the PACE flag, has been especially popular in Italy and to a lesser extent Europe and the rest of the world.
-The pride flag has represented gay pride since 1978 and evolved into a symbol of the LGBT movement.
+Since 1978, when it was created to represent gay pride, the rainbow pride flag has evolved as a symbol of the LGBT movement (in 1978, the community as a whole was referred to and described as the "Gay" community; the term "LGBT" did not yet exist.)

 There are several independent rainbow flags in use today.